 Print content of the instructor’s course pack available for sale at the bookstore (though content may be available already electronically)

 The following general guidelines apply to copyrighted materials scanned and placed on Course Reserves.

 Materials placed on reserve will be made available only during the semester in which the course is being taught.
 Digital files are no longer accessible from the E-reserve system after the end of the course; they may be stored electronically but are not available to users.
 Reserve Lists remain available after the course is completed, however.

 Links to licensed full-text electronic resources will be used rather than scanning copyright-protected print material whenever possible.

 Staff may decline requests judged to exceed fair use exemptions of U.S. Copyright Law.

-Copyright notices appear on-screen in the E-reserves system to indicate that copyright law may apply to materials.
+Copyright notices appear on scanned documents to indicate that copyright law may apply to materials.
 All files produced by Course Reserves staff will include a complete citation and notice of copyright on the first page, indicating that the material may be subject to copyright restrictions.

 Articles received via ILL may be placed on e-reserves; the Libraries will pay a licensing fee for such use.